Stratton 'Non-Spill Flapjack' Viking Ship - thevintagecompactshop.com

 Understanding this tribute to the Sutton Hoo find made me wonder if the Panda set atop the lid of the ‘Clipped Round’ 1938 had any significance and I was delighted to find that this was the case.

 This antique powder compact is intriguing and very special.
 It is rare.
 The ‘Clipped Round’ was only known to be available in one year and it is this date that helped me to unlock its history.
 Knowing that this piece was going to be part of a collection I felt that it was important to make a fact pack worthy of the piece.

 I started to wonder about the lid decoration and the date.
 I had a hunch that both were particularly significant.
 Stratton Co.
 Ltd. were situated at 3 Hamsell Street, Jewin Street, E.C.1.
 The manufacturing premises were sited at Balmoral Works, Birmingham.

 In 1937 Ming and five other pandas were captured in south-western Sichuan province by hunters who wanted to send them to European zoos.
-In 1938 The Zoological Society of London took three of the pandas.
-Ming and her older siblings, Sung and Tang.
+In 1938 The Zoological Society of London took three of the pandas, Ming and her older siblings, Sung and Tang.
 All the pandas were named after Chinese dynasties.
 As the first panda cub to arrive in Britain, Ming really was the star of the show and this event created a huge amount of interest from the press and public alike.
-British manufacturers produced soft toys and postcards featuring Ming and Stratton Co.
+British manufacturers produced soft toys and postcards featuring Ming.
+Stratton Co.
 Ltd. produced this limited edition ‘Clipped Round’ 1938 loose powder compact with Ming set atop.